benjymous/annotations/sandman/sandman.31.md

 - Neil Gaiman confirmed the existence of the Cobweb Palace.
 - Pat Dorsey (PDORSEY@EAGLE.WESLEYAN.EDU) danced all around the origin of Tom O'Bedlam without quite getting it right, and pointed in the direction of Shakespeare.
 - Ralf Hildebrandt added more details.
-- Richard Munn added the King of Pain reference from Neil Gaiman's blog entry, and the _Ah How_ reference from the Emperor Norton Trust
+- Richard Munn added the King of Pain reference from Neil Gaiman's blog entry, updated the reference to the original declaration, and added the _Ah How_ reference from the Emperor Norton Trust

 ## Appendix